lexicalunit/multi-wrap-guide/README.md

 ## Future Work

 - Create some spec tests!
-- Add continuous integration (blocked by spec tests).
-- Create and remove guides without having to edit `config.cson`.
 - Provide keyboard shortcut to quickly toggle guides on/off.
+- Add continuous integration (blocked by creation of spec tests).
+- Hide create/remove commands from command palette (blocked by [atom/command-palette#35](https://github.com/atom/command-palette/issues/35))
 - Make guides draggable only at the top, to avoid conflict with selection?
 - Better way to capture mouse?
-- Refactor `handleEvents` code?
 - Allow multi-columns settings per language?
 - Styling options for guides in settings?
 - Improve any performance issues?